 What if you get sick?

-If you require medical treatment, you need to first contact a general practitioner (huisarts).
-You can either make an appointment by telephone to consult the doctor at their practice first.
-Don’t forget to take your EU Health Insurance Card or other proof of insurance with you.
+Your general practitionor (huisarts) is your first port of call for any medical treatment you might need.
+You have to register with a GP in your place of residence.
+Then when you need medical care, you can either make an appointment by telephone to consult the doctor at their practice or through an online system offered by the doctor's practice.
+Don’t forget to take your EU Health Insurance Card or other proof of insurance with you when you go to an appointment.

 If you need emergency care during the weekend,in the evening or at night, you will first need to go through a triage system (you'll need to call 0850 820 820)